DavidFB94/gym-buddies/README.md

 ### Colour Scheme

 I based my colors around the hero image.
-Since it is black and white, I want to keep the colors simple, but still add enough contrast and variation for readability.
+Since it is black and white, I wanted to keep the colors simple, but still add enough contrast and variation for readability.
 I was going for a clean and simple look.

 - `#A52A2a` used for primary text.
 - `#000000` used for secondary text.